 Money undeniably is one of the most important things in the world.
-It is therefore unsurprising that the average adult spends a chunk of their lives thinking about money: how to make it, how to save it, how to invest it, how to manage it and how to spend it.
+It is therefore unsurprising that the average adult spends a chunk of their lives thinking about it and sometimes too obsessed with money: how to make it, how to save it, how to invest it, how to manage it and how to spend it.

 Money is simply a tool.
 What makes it so essential for your daily existence are the numerous things it can do for you.

 Money offers you more freedom of choices, better quality of life and a feeling of security.

 It pays to pay attention to your financials to avoid a life of deprivation, debts, and regrets.
 But excessively obsessing over your finances can make you miserable.

 How being too obsessed with money can slowly kill you:

 One time-tested strategy to improve your finances is to spend less and save more.
 But extending excessive frugality to your wellbeing and healthcare could mess your life up.

 If you find it difficult to visit a doctor when you’re down with an ailment because it’s expensive, then you need to rethink your approach to saving money.
 An often overlooked symptom or injury could turn out to be life-threatening if treated with scrimp-induced levity.

 It can be tough for some people to spend their money, especially those that had gone without it for extended periods of time.
 And it’s totally OK to query every purchase to keep you from spending impulsively and on unnecessary stuff.